theoretick/limitlessc/_posts/2010-11-07-Laymans-tea-breakdown.md

 <h3>Camellia Sinensis</h3>
 <h4>Green Tea</h4>
 <p>Green tea is as basic as you can get, widespread usage originated from China but has since spread to being grown all throughout Asia and throughout the world.
-Green tea is straight off the plant, <strong>unoxidized </strong>and dried with minimal processing.
+Green tea is straight off the plant, <strong>unoxidized </strong>and dried with minimal processing.</p>
 <ul>
 <li>Caffeine: 20mg (range :15-30)</li>
 </ul>